 However, most of today's theologians and religious leaders refuse to keep the commandments of God.
 Instead, they reject and ridicule the Sabbath, which God created for our good, and they keep Sunday, which was never sanctioned by God as his Sabbath.

-The Cathechismus Romanus was commanded by the Council of Trent and published by the Vatican Press by order of Pope Pius V in 1566.
+The Catechismus Romanus was commanded by the Council of Trent and published by the Vatican Press by order of Pope Pius V in 1566.
 This catechism for priests reads: "It pleased the church of God, that the religious celebration of the Sabbath day should be transferred to 'the Lord's day.'"
 Catechism of the Council of Trent (Donovan's translation, 1867) Part 3, chap.
-4, p.
-345. The same, in slightly different wording, is in the McHugh and Callen translation, 1937 ed. p.
-402.
+4, p.345.
+The same, in slightly different wording, is in the McHugh and Callan translation, 1937 ed. p.402.

-The following are excerpts from the Cathechismus Romanus which contains confessions and admissions from many prestigious religious leaders and scholars in regard to the change from observing the Sabbath to observing Sunday.
+The following are excerpts from the Catechismus Romanus which contains confessions and admissions from many prestigious religious leaders and scholars in regard to the change from observing the Sabbath to observing Sunday.

-"Question - Henry Tuberville asked the following question about the churches authority to change the Sabbath to Sunday: How prove you that the Church has power to command feasts and holy days?"
+"Question Henry Tuberville asked the following question about the church's authority to change the Sabbath to Sunday: How prove you that the Church has power to command feasts and holy days?"

 THE SABBATH DAY IS:

-1. "Is Saturday the 7th day according to the Bible and the 10 Commandments?
+- "Is Saturday the 7th day according to the Bible and the 10 Commandments?
+"I answer yes."

-2. Is Sunday the first day of the week and did the Church change the 7th day - Saturday - for Sunday, the 1st day?
+- Is Sunday the first day of the week and did the Church change the 7th day Saturday for Sunday, the 1st day?
+"I answer yes."